-Protecting North Carolina's largest, intact
+Protecting North Carolina's largest,

-19th century residential neighborhood.
+intact 19th century residential neighborhood

-Oakwood is a nineteenth century neighborhood and historic district located near downtown Raleigh, North Carolina.
-The neighborhood includes hundreds of homes in a variety of architectural styles.
-Many have been painstakingly restored and preserved to maintain their original stature and beauty.
+Historic Oakwood is a nineteenth century neighborhood located near downtown Raleigh, North Carolina.
+The neighborhood, designated on the National Register of Historic Places and also Raleigh's first local Historic District, is comprised of hundreds of homes in a variety of architectural styles.
+Many of the homes have been painstakingly restored to maintain their original stature and beauty.

-Oakwood provides two opportunities to tour homes and gardens not generally available to the public.
-The Candlelight Tour™ occurs each December and allows access to the interior of a number of selected homes.
-Also, the Garden Tour is presented once a year to display some of the neighborhood's best gardens.
+Historic Oakwood provides two opportunities for visitors to tour homes and gardens, which generally are not available to the public.
+Each December, the Historic Oakwood Candlelight Tour® gives visitors the opportunity to see the interior of approximately a dozen selected homes.
+Each Spring, the Garden Tour & Tea features some of the neighborhood's best gardens and a delightful tea.

 The Oakwood Oral History Project features recorded stories of long-time Historic Oakwood residents -- from crazy neighbor antics to stopping the construction of a highway through the neighborhood.